blockworks-foundation/mango-simulation/README.md

 yarn install
 sh scripts/configure_local.sh

-# open a new terminal as the previous one will continue running a solana validator. this command will hang for around a minute, just wait for it to finish.
+# open a new terminal as the previous one will continue running a solana validator
+# this command will hang for around a minute, just wait for it to finish
-yarn ts-node index.ts
+NB_USERS=50 yarn ts-node index.ts

 ```